Maintained and updated by TWICE#9958

 Max possible stacks gain: 14

-Eula’s most generic, versatile, and consistent combo can do.
+Eula’s most generic, versatile, and consistent combo.
 This is a hassle-free, beginner-friendly, easy to pick up combo that every Eula player should know, and master.
 If there is only one combo here you need to learn, it is this one.

-This combo should give you consistently the 2nd highest damage on Eula of all combos while holding on to Grimheart stacks through half of the rotation means you gain adequate defense to play out the fight without needing to worry too much about being one shot.
-One of Eula’s largest issues is she severely lacks defensive options after she casts Glacial Illumination, as she should be focusing on gaining as many stacks as possible; this combo helps alleviate a lot of that.
+This combo should consistently give you the highest damage on Eula of all combos while holding on to Grimheart stacks through half of the rotation means you gain adequate defense to play out the fight without needing to worry too much about being one shot.
+One of Eula’s largest issues is she severely lacks defensive options after she casts Glacial Illumination, as she should be focusing on gaining as many stacks as possible, this combo helps alleviate a lot of that.
 Input Hold E as soon as possible after the first N4 for maximum DPS.

 Showcase video: Click me